When I decided to build my bike, I committed to do everything I could by myself.

 With all of that in my head, I was not sure on how to do it really.

-Easycomposites, a UK company, was offering a 3 days training with three chapters.
+Easycomposites, a UK company, was offering a

 1/ Out-of-Autoclave Prepreg Carbon Fibre